 Edward Snowden has mentioned a few points on his Twitter account on how to manage to stay safe online while using a smartphone.
 If you listen to them, you can switch to the old Nokia feature phone leaving the smartphone.

 Both iOS and Android are weak, and iOS and Android operating systems that run on every smartphone have numerous programming flaws.
 This means that common apps like iMessage or web browsers are dangerous and can be easily hacked.

 To avoid this, it is best to use a graphene-based smartphone.
 GrafenOS adopts Android App compatibility, which focuses on open source privacy and security.

 Reduce the use of microphones on smartphones to prevent someone from secretly listening to your conversations through the Hidden App.
 Also, WiFi and Bluetooth should be turned off when not needed.
 It is best to use a tar browser that is known for privacy.

 This step may be a bit too much to protect privacy.
 But, actually, people should not use Wi-Fi at home.
 Plug the Ethernet cable into your smartphone to connect to the Internet.
 Snowden tweeted about this: “I don’t use WiFi at home because every wireless access point is an Unic IDs on a global map.
 I use Ethernet at home.
 I refuse network permissions for any apps that don’t require using the firewall app.

 Everyone needs to use AdBlocker and Password Manager to maintain privacy.
 Third-party cookies must be blocked in the browser.
 Each of these three steps needs to be considered.
 Because these are simple, cost-effective, they protect you while speeding up your phone.

 No email for communication

 Snowden says don’t trust the email.
-I don’t use email other than registration.
+I don’t use an email other than registration.
 Email is basically an insecure protocol, and in 2019, email can be dropped for any meaningful communication purposes.
-He said I would use signal or wire as a secure alternative to email.
+He said I would use a signal or wire as a secure alternative to email.